TastyChickenLegs/TreesReborn/Thunderstore/README.md

 - with serversync send configs down to all players form the server
 - compatible with plant everything and planting plus
 - can now respawn random trees (turned on in config)
+- set the respawn probability in config
+- added mistland trees